xoeye/xoto3/xoto3/dynamodb/write_versioned/README.md

     return vt
     # ^ perform no action as long as the item transactionally already exists

-# this call will cause the transaction builder function that we wrote
+# this call will cause the transaction builder function above
 # to be transactionally/atomically applied to the database.
 wv.versioned_transact_write_items(
     create_task_unless_exists,